Current Exhibition · Gstaad, Switzerland

 Nina Pinault: Last question.
 What makes a work stay?

-Agnes Gund: Not physically.
+Agnes Gund: It refuses to leave.
+Not physically.
 You can sell it.
 Donate it.
 Lose it.
 That happens.
 But something remains.
 A way of seeing.
 A way of thinking.
 That's the real collection.
+The paintings themselves are just objects.
+What they leave behind — in you, in the world — that's the collection.
+That's what lasts.

-End of transcript · Gstaad Gallery Archive · Shared with permission
+End of transcript · Gstaad Gallery Archive · Shared with permission of the Gund Estate

 Selected Excerpts